hcs42/heapkeeper-old/doc/tutorial.rst

     [heaps/hh]
     path=heapkeeper-heap/posts

+In this configuration file the ``heaps/my_heaps`` sections were removed, but they can be left as they were in the previous section, and then Heapkeeper will manage both heaps simultaneously.
+Note that only one ``html_dir`` can be specified, so the posts of the heaps will be handled as one data store [#post_index_collision]_; e.g. the index page will contains the posts of both heaps.

-Then you can start Heapkeeper and play around with the Heapkeeper Heap.
+After the configuration file contains the path to the Heapkeeper Heap's data store, you can start Heapkeeper and play around with the Heapkeeper Heap.

 The web pages generated from the Heapkeeper Heap can be viewed online__.

 __ http://github.com/hcs42/heapkeeper-heap
 __ http://heapkeeper-heap.github.com

+.. rubric:: Footnotes

+.. [#post_index_collision] This does not mean that posts cannot have the same post indices.
+If both heap contain a post file ``1.post``, they both will have the post id ``"1"``, but Heapkeeper will differentiate them by the heaps they are in.